Scenario 1: A New Renaissance

 The Roaring 2020s: Economic Recovery, Solidarity and Cultural Renaissance

 By 2023, America is experiencing a mini golden age.
 Not only has the economy bounced back and surpassed pre-Covid levels, but also the polarization and inequalities of the society have diminished markedly.
 Americans enter this new year with a booming economy and a healthier, more cohesive society than three years earlier.
 In May 2020, at the height of the Covid pandemic, it would have been hard to foresee this situation, but the world got a lucky break.

 By March of 2021, air travel is at 65 percent of pre-Covid levels.
-It takes until December to reach the pre-Covid mark, but that is not only because of the recession, but because the expansion of remote working has made business travel less necessary.
+It takes until December to return to the pre-Covid mark, but that reflects not just the recession, but the fact that the expansion of remote work has made business travel less necessary.

-The increased national spirit, however, does not result in increased xenophobia.
+The increased national spirit, however, does not mean increased xenophobia.
 Americans recognize that effective international cooperation conquered the virus, and international organizations regain some of their former luster.

 Attendance at religious services dwindles.
 On the one hand, the success of science in the fight against Covid creates a backlash against organized religion which is seen (in most cases wrongly) as obscurantist and anti-science; on the other, people now have different ways of expressing their spirituality – mainly through art.
 In the Pew report of September 2022, the number of “Nones” (people of no religion) has grown to 35 percent of American adults.
 The fact that people feel a greater sense of kinship with the country as a whole suggests that ethnic, cultural, and religious identities will weaken.